 8. Open the CSV file in Microsoft Excel and save it as Excel Workbook (*.xlsx).
 Alternatively, you can use an online CSV to Excel converter.

 Applies to: iPhone

 The four methods above involve the use of a computer, and this method doesn’t.
-You can directly export the contacts on your phone to Excel, CSV and a few other file formats with an iOS app called SA Contacts Lite.
-It’s compatible with iOS 11 or later.
+The four methods above can work with any iOS version like the latest iOS 17, and this method only works with iOS 11 or later.
+This method uses an iOS app called SA Contacts Lite, which can directly export the contacts on your phone to Excel, CSV and a few other file formats.

 1. On your iPhone, open App Store.

 2. Search for SA Contacts Lite.